googlearchive/cloud-functions-emulator/README.md

 ### Debugging

-To start the emulator in *debug* mode, use the `--inspect` flag:
+To start the emulator in *debug* mode, use the `--debug` (to use the current Node.js Debugger) or `--inspect` (to use the new experimental Debugger) flags:

+    functions start --debug

+or

     functions start --inspect

-While running in debug mode a separate debug server will be started on port 9229 (the default `--inspect` debugger port for Node.js v6.9.1).
-You can then attach to the debugger process with your favorite IDE.
+While running in debug mode a separate debug server will be started on port 5858 or 9229 (for `--debug` and `--inspect` respectively).
+You can then attach to the debugger process with the tool of your choice.

 #### Debugging with Visual Studio Code

-If you started the emulator with the `--inspect` flag, you can simply "Attach" to the emulator from withing Visual Studio Code.
+If you started the emulator with the `--inspect` flag, you can "Attach" to a running function from within Visual Studio Code.

 Refer to the documentation for [debugging in Visual Studio Code](https://code.visualstudio.com/Docs/editor/debugging) for more information.
 Basically, you just need a `launch.json` file that looks like this: